PIReTship/bookdata-tools/docs/implementation/layout.md

 ---
-title: Layout
+title: Code Layout
 parent: Implementation
 nav_order: 1
 ---

-# Layout
+# Code Layout

-The import code consists of Python, Rust, and some SQL code, wired together with DVC.
+The import code consists of Python, Rust, and some SQL code, wired together with DVC, with data in several directories to facilitate ease of discovery.

 ## Python Scripts